zipvilization/Zipvilization/world/civilization/index.md

 Distribute them.

+Create relationships.

 Form alliances.

-Create institutions.
+Build institutions.

 Challenge institutions.

-Build centers of power.
+Create centers of influence.

 Or deliberately avoid them.

-The world needs deterministic foundations precisely because what happens above them does not need to be predetermined.
+> **The lower layers need deterministic truth precisely because the higher layers do not need predetermined outcomes.**

 ---

-# The boundary
+# The Boundary

-We can describe the architecture as two connected domains.
+The architecture can be understood as two connected domains.

-## What Zipvilization defines
+## What Zipvilization Defines

-- Solum
+- SOLUM
-- supply
+- finite supply
+- territorial capacity
 - territorial thresholds
 - Dormant Land
 - Permanent Nature